Before You Install New Floors!

 Wood Floor Refinishing Service

-There May Be No Need to Replace Your Floors - Hardwood Floor Refinishing in Allen County, Indiana
+There May Be No Need to Replace Your Floors - Hardwood Floor Refinishing services in Allen County, Indiana

 If you’re a homeowner shopping for ways to rejuvenate your hardwood floors, a skilled hardwood floor refinishing in Allen County, Indiana, + 60-mile radius, like Keystone Hardwood Floor Care can help.
 Our experts have the experience, and the positive results speak for themselves as well.
 Hardwood floors have been very popular in recent years and more people are hiring professionals for regular maintenance.
 Even if you are on a tight budget, we can create a plan that works for you.

 6 Signs That it Time for Services

 - Paint dripping or splatters

 - Fading or bleaching caused by sun exposure

 Sanding and refinishing is perfect for installed and finished-in-place solid wood floors.
 Engineered floors can require a different approach.
 Because they are not solid wood, they can be cleaned and buffed, and depending on the wear layer thickness, they may or may not be sandable.
 If they can’t be sanded then they can be screened and recoated.

 Click here to read more about our hardwood floor screening and Recoating maintenance service.